 More than 50% of people worldwide have brown eyes, making brown the most common eye color.
 Learn more fun facts about eye colors and what they may signal about your health.

 The colored part of your eye is called the iris.
-The color comes from a brown pigment called melanin.
-It’s the same pigment that causes skin color.
-Different eye colors are caused by different amounts of pigment.
+Its color comes from melanin, the same pigment that determines skin color.
+Different eye colors are the result of different amounts of melanin.

 Today, brown is the most common eye color worldwide.

 According to the American Academy of Ophthalmology (AAO), at one time, all humans had brown eyes.
 Then, a common ancestor experienced a gene change that led their descendants’ eyes to produce less melanin.